smartbch/docs/developers-guide/runmultinode.md

 cp -rf dot.smartbchd/* .smartbchd/
 ```

-In the `./smartbchd init` command, the balance number and the test-keys are not importance, because these information will be overwritten by the genesis.json file coming from the `dot.smartbchd` directory.
+In the `./smartbchd init` command, the balance number and the test-keys are not important, because these information will be overwritten by the genesis.json file coming from the `dot.smartbchd` directory.